Acupuncture

 Continued Support

-If there’s progress but symptoms remain, we keep going with regular sessions.
+If there is progress but symptoms remain, we continue with regular sessions.

 Spaced Maintenance

-Sessions move from weekly to fortnightly or monthly, depending on how you’re doing.
+Sessions move from weekly to fortnightly or monthly, depending on how you are doing.

 Discharge